HaojiaWu/CellScopes.jl/README.md

 ```
 ## 2. Tutorials

-In the current verison, ```CellScopes.jl``` can analyze dataset generated from scRNA-seq, 10X Visium and 10x Cartana (Xenium).
-The following tutorial guide you through using ```CellScopes.jl``` to analyze the Cartana data.
-For scRNA-seq and Visium, please refer to the tutorials below: <br>
+In this markdown page, We will show you how we use ```CellScopes.jl``` to analyze a dataset generated 10x Cartana (Xenium).
+CellScopes also supports analysis for scRNA-seq and Visium datasets.
+Please refer to the tutorials below: <br>
 a.
 10x Cartana: https://github.com/HaojiaWu/CellScopes.jl/tree/main/cartana_tutorial
 <br>
 b. scRNA-seq (PBMC 3K and MCA 400K cells): https://github.com/HaojiaWu/CellScopes.jl/tree/main/scRNA_tutorial